Were you hurt in a Dallas car-vs-pedestrian accident? Call us today for a free consultation at 1-833-720-6090.

 Consider a situation where a city knows that a particular intersection frequented by pedestrians is poorly lit, or where the signs warning drivers that there is a crosswalk are covered by overgrown shrubs.
 There have been several auto-pedestrian accidents at this dangerous location and the city is aware of the problem, but has failed to cut the overgrowth back so that the signs are visible to drivers.
 If a pedestrian is hit by a car while crossing at that intersection, the city would very likely open themselves up to a lawsuit due to their inaction.

 However, suing a government entity is more complicated than suing a private individual or business.
 It often requires following special procedures with different rules and a much shorter time limit to file.
-In Texas, you must file notice of a claim within 180 days of the accident (45 days in some cities).
-If in the above example you attempted to sue the driver but failed to include the city as a possible defendant, the driver’s insurance company would likely claim that the bulk of liability rests with the city and would deny your claim.
+In Texas, you must file notice of a claim within 180 days of the accident (45 days in some cities) or you lose your right to bring a claim at all.
+If in the above example you filed a claim against the driver but failed to include the city as a possible defendant, there’s a good chance you’ll never be able to recover the compensation you’re owed.

-Was the driver who caused the accident drunk driving?
+Was the driver who caused the accident intoxicated?
 It may surprise you to learn that nearly half (48%) of all reported fatal auto-pedestrian accidents involve alcohol.
-If it can be proven that the driver was intoxicated after being over-served at a bar or restaurant, not only may the establishment face criminal penalties and the prospect of losing their liquor license, but the victim and their family can also seek compensation from the establishment for their portion of liability under what’s called a dram shop claim.
+If it can be proven that the driver was drunk after being over-served at a bar or restaurant, not only may the establishment face criminal penalties and the prospect of losing their liquor license, but the victim and their family can also seek compensation from the establishment for their portion of liability under what’s called a dram shop claim.

 Fatal Auto-Pedestrian Accidents are On the Rise